yannickferenczi/the-hangman-game/README.md

 - People who want to play online
 - People who want to improve their vocabulary
 - People who want to learn new idioms

+### User stories

+1. First Time Visitor Goals
+   - As a First Time Visitor, I want to easily understand the main purpose of the website.
+   - As a First Time Visitor, I want to be able to understand how to play.
+2. Returning Visitor Goals
+   - As a Returning Visitor, I want a number of riddle to be really high as I do not want to already what are the secret words.
+3. Frequent User Goals
+   - As a Frequent User, I want to the page to load as fast as possible to optimize the time I spend on the application.
+   - As a Frequent User, I want to be able to play on any of my devices and always have all the information visible without scrolling.

 ## Design